 How to visit Bagamoyo

-Bagamoyo is located 75 km North of Dar es Salaam, a 1-1.5-hour drive away.
-One can take daily buses between Dar es Salaam Mwenge Local Bus Station and Bagamoyo Town.
+Bagamoyo is located 75 km north of Dar es Salaam, a 1-1.5-hour drive away.
+Daily buses run between Dar es Salaam’s Mwenge Local Bus Station and Bagamoyo Town.

 Bagamoyo is home to many ethnic groups, including the Wazaramo, Wazigua, and Wakwere.
 Bagamoyo’s diverse communities, including people of Arab descent, make the town a peaceful and welcoming destination for visitors from around the world.